ResetSmith/ResetSmith.github.io/content/posts/wordpress/migration/index.md

 It is also possible to update the URL directly within MySql itself, however this should only be done as a last resort if needed.

+{{< alert type="danger" >}}
-> **Updating MySql Manually**\
+**Updating MySql Manually**\
-> Because of the way that WordPress stores information within the MySql database it's possible that this can cause additional issues.
+Because of the way that WordPress stores information within the MySql database it's possible that this can cause additional issues.
 Many plugins use 'serialized data' within the database, this means that the data is spaced in a way to create sections.
 When updating the MySql URL manually it is possible to screw up the spacing of those sequences and potentially break other things.
 In order to avoid this its recommended to use the wp-cli search and replace function instead.
+{{< /alert >}}

 Connect to the MySql app using the root account for MySql
 ```